Muhyd33n/Apple-Plant-Diseases-Classification/README.md

 ## Dataset
 The dataset contains both healthy and diseased apple plant images, collected under different lighting conditions and angles to simulate real-world horticultural environments.
-### Name:
-NZDLPlantDisease-v1
-### Size:
+The image dataset was extracted from this GitHub repository - https://github.com/hsaleem1/NZDLPlantDisease-v1 and was originally used in the work of (Saleem et. al, 2022).
+The original dataset consists of 5 crops which include Apple, avocado, Grapevine, Kiwi and Pear.

+### Size of Dataset used in this Project:
 15,706 augmented images of apple plant leaves, stems, and fruits.
 ### Classes:
-7 (e.g., Black Rot, Leaf Scab, Healthy)
+7 classes that incudes black rot, Black spot (scab), Glomerella leaf spot,  mosaic virus, European canker, Healthy Leaf and Healthy Fruit

 ### External Test Dataset:
 726 images from the same 7 classes.

+### Data Partitioning
+The dataset was split into 3 Subsets, namely.
+- Training
+- Validation
+- Test
+The split of the dataset is in the ratio of 80:20:10.
+80% of the dataset for training, 20% for Validation and 10% for testing the models.

+### Data Augmentation:
+The dataset is augmented with rotations, brightness adjustments, and flips to increase variability and prevent overfitting.

 ## Model Architecture
 The project compares multiple CNN architectures:
-ResNet50
+- ResNet50
-VGG16
+- VGG16
-InceptionV3
+- InceptionV3
-Xception
+- Xception
-DenseNet121
+- DenseNet121
-MobileNet
+- MobileNet

 ### Two training strategies are employed:
-### Training from scratch:
+-  Training from scratch
-Models are trained from randomly initialized weights.
-### Transfer Learning:
-Models use pre-trained weights from ImageNet, then fine-tuned for plant disease classification.
+-  Transfer Learning: Training CNN architectures using transfer learning involves leveraging the weights of a pre-trained model.

 Each model is evaluated based on performance metrics like accuracy, precision, recall, F1-score, and ROC-AUC.

 ## Training and Evaluation
 The models are trained using Google Colab with GPU support for faster computations.
-During training:

-### Data Augmentation:
+### Normalization
-The dataset is augmented with rotations, brightness adjustments, and flips to increase variability and prevent overfitting.
+All images are normalized to a range of [0,1] to ensure stable training.

-### Callbacks:
+### Optimization Algorithm
 Early stopping and learning rate reduction techniques are used to optimize training.
-### Normalization:
-All images are normalized to a range of [0,1] to ensure stable training.

 ### Evaluation Metrics:
 Accuracy
 Precision
 Recall
 F1-score
-Confusion Matrix
-ROC-AUC
+Confusion Matrix - True Positves, False Positives, True Negatives and False Negatives ROC-AUC

 ### Best Model: